Blueprint: legal RAG

 Python SDK

-Load ontology.
+Load schema.
 Retrieve the delta.
 Assemble a cited prompt.

 The token-footprint improvement is an application-level result to measure on your own prompt assembly.
-RushDB supplies the persisted facts, references, ontology, and focused retrieval path.
+RushDB supplies the persisted facts, references, schema, and focused retrieval path.

 Implementation blueprint